gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

 #### Deleting from the iCloud3 Integration screen or HA Devices screen

-> !
-This is not recommended.
+!> This is not recommended.
 Use _Delete an iCloud3 Device_ described above instead.

 It is possible to delete or disable a device from outside of iCloud3 on these screens.
 However, this causes a conflict between the iCloud configuration file and the HA entity registry files.
 To prevent this conflict:

 - The device is set to an _Inactive_ status in the iCloud3 configuration file which prevents it from being recreated when iCloud3 restarts
-- It's  device_tracker and sensor entities are removed from the HA entity registry files active and deleted lists.
+- Its device_tracker and sensor entities are removed from the HA entity registry files active and deleted lists.
 - It is removed from the list of devices on the iCloud3 Integration screen.